 Teach robotics programming using the same equipment deployed in factories around the world.
-Complete, modular STEM Platforms, available in material handling and welding models, are designed for education and training programs.
+Complete, modular STEM Platforms are designed for education and training programs.
 Featuring standard industrial-grade components and comprehensive academic tools, STEM Robotics Platforms can be customized to fit curriculum and room layout.
-We also offer a compact industrial welding solution for hands-on education.

 Simulate a fully functional production environment with MotoSim, a comprehensive software package that provides accurate 3D simulation of robot cells.
 With MotoSim Touch, students can toggle between a virtual programming pendant or a hardware pendant.